The value and non-value of comparing colors in digital textile printing ink

 In almost all cases where I see digital printing companies comparing inks of supplier A with supplier B, they are comparing A’s Black with B’s Black, A’s Cyan with B’s Cyan etcetera.
 However, comparing inks for your digital textile printer is not just a matter of comparing the base colors.

 A digital printer generally always works with the same base colors: cyan, magenta, yellow and black (CMYK).
-For textile printing applications, there are often additional colors used in order to create a larger color gamut.
-Eight color printers typically also use orange, blue and red, plus they also fill another channel with black (to create a deeper black, or with grey in order to print smoother color patches (printing grey with a limited numbers of black drops is also possible, but this often results in grainy images as the eye can see the individual black drops).
+For textile printing applications, there are often additional colors used in order to extend the color gamut.
+Eight color printers typically also use orange, blue and red.
+Plus they fill another channel with black (to create a deeper black), or grey in order to print smoother half tones.
 The less base colors you need to create a color gamut, the cheaper the printer can be as you need less printheads.
 For that reason, SPGPrints developed the Archer technology, where the need for a red base color is eliminated because of the strong densities of yellow, magenta and orange.
-The combination of the high resolution (1200 dpi) with the extreme small droplets (2 pL) in Archer also eliminates the need for a grey channel.
+The combination of high resolution (1200 dpi) with extreme small droplets (2 pL) in Archer also eliminates the need for a grey channel.

-Many printers do not realize that in practice, you hardly ever purely print any of these basic colors.
-A design is built up out of up to 16 million colors, where every color you produce is created by a mixture of the basic colors (typically 3 base colors).
+Basically, you hardly ever purely print any of these basic colors.
+A design is built up out of up to 16 million colors, where every color you produce is created by a mixture of the base colors (typically 3 base colors).

 Another source of drawing the wrong conclusion when comparing inks from different suppliers is making hand strike offs from the base colors of each supplier.
 This too will very likely lead to wrong conclusions.
 Hand strike offs are made with conventional screens, and they use a much higher consumption of ink, up to 5 times higher than a digital textile printer.
 So a hand strike off is by no means representative on how the colors will come out when printed on a digital printer.